-Use of the Map-AllGather in an iterative MapReduce computation eliminates the need for reduce, merge and broadcasting steps in that particular computation.
-Also the smaller-sized multiple broadcasts of Map-AllGather primitive originating from multiple servers of the cluster would be able to use the network more effectively than a single monolithic broadcast originating from a single server.
+Use of the AllGather primitive in an iterative MapReduce computation eliminates the need for reduce, merge and broadcasting steps in that particular computation.
+Additionally the smaller-sized multiple broadcasts of our Map-AllGather primitive originating from multiple servers of the cluster would be able to use the network more effectively than a single larger broadcast originating from a single server.

-Oftentimes the Map task execution times are inhomogeneous[10] in typical MapReduce computations.
-Implementations of Map-AllGather primitive can start broadcasting the map task result values as soon as the first map task is completed.
+In typical MapReduce computations, oftentimes the Map task execution times are inhomogeneous[10].
+Implementations of AllGather primitive can start broadcasting the map task result values as soon as the first map task is completed.
 This mechanism ensures that almost all the data is broadcasted by the time the last map task completes its execution, resulting in overlap of computations with communication.
 This benefit will be even more significant when we have multiple waves of map tasks.